Hyrax - OLFS Configuration

 Matches all IP address beginning with 65.55 and thus block access for clients whose IP addresses lie in that range.
 There can be zero or more < IpMatch > elements in the Handler configuration for teh BotBlocker

-Serves static THREDDS catalogs.
+Serves static THREDDS catalogs (i.e. THREDDS catalog files stored on disk).
 Provides both a presentation view (HTML) for humans using browsers, and direct catalog access (XML).

 If the text value of this element is the string 'true' this will cause the servlet to ingest all of the static catalog files at startup and hold their contents in memory.
 See this page for more information about the memory caching operations

 Handles DAP request for Hyrax.
-For example the DapDispatchHandler will handle requests for DDS, DAS, DDX and DAP data .
-This DispatchHandler has no configuration elements, so it will always be written like this:
+For example the DapDispatchHandler will handle requests for all DAP2 and DAP4 products

 Handles the OPeNDAP directory view (contents.html) requests.